m-a-y-a-n-k/UserInfo/Readme.md

 You can help us out in :

-  1. Retieving image back from database and populating it to an imageview.
+  1. Retrieving a image back from database (on basis of a query done in another activity) and populating it to an imageview in yet     another activity.
   2. Suggesting edits/modifiactions in this application ( if any )........